davidclough/node/_documents/javascript-guide/javascript-guide.md

 CODE SAMPLES: declaration, type changing (all samples in the one code block initially).
 Also do function examples.

+> NOTE: In later versions of JavaScript the `let` keyword is introduced as an improved alternative to `var`.
+This has main effects.
+The first is to prevent hoisting. `let` will also ensure that the variable is scoped to the containing `block`, rather than the containing function, and cannot be referenced before it has been declared.
+This is more like the behaviour you would expect in most C-based languages.

+> NOTE: Later versions of JavaScript also introduce the `const` keyword which is similar to `let` but also ensures that a variable's value must be set in the declaration and cannot be modified later.
+This does _not_ mean that its value has to be set to a literal, e.g. 3.14 - it can still be the result of an expression.

 You can see recommended coding styles related to this issue later in <a href="#style-declarations">Declarations</a>.

 ### <a name="language-sequential"></a>Top-down Evaluation
 #### Variables
 JavaScript is run using `top-down evaluation`.
 Put simply, variables must have been declared before they are used.

-TO MOVE (to function section): Whilst the The above statement is true you have to bear in mind the effects of hoisting.
+TO MOVE (to function section): Whilst the above statement is true you have to bear in mind the effects of hoisting.
 In particular functions which have been declared below where they are called, using `function declaration syntax`, will still work because hoisting moves both the declaration of the function variable and its assignment to the top of the nearest parent function.
 Whilst this may look highly convenient it can lead to sloppiness.

 WRITE YOUR CODE WITH THE INTENTION OF IT BEING EVALUATED LIKE THIS, do not rely on hoisting tricks to "make your life easier".